-All plats for the subdivision, as defined herein, of land shall conform to the requirements of this ordinance and the County Zoning Ordinance, and shall be submitted in accordance with the procedures and specifications established within the ordinances.
-Plans for manufactured home parks, group developments, or zero lot line, townhouse, and condominium developments shall be submitted in the same manner as other plans.
+All preliminary plans and final plats for the subdivision, as defined herein, of land shall conform to the requirements of this ordinance and the County Zoning Ordinance, and shall be submitted in accordance with the procedures and specifications established within the ordinances.
+Plans for developments, such as manufactured home parks, group developments, or zero lot line, townhomeshouse, and condominiums developments (unit ownership) shall be submitted in the same manner as and are subject to these provisions the same as other subdivision plats or plans.